Whatare summer colors?

 - Accent colors: Powder blue, ivory, sandy beige

-- Other recommended summer colors: Sage green, blush pink, buttercream, seafoam
+- Other recommended summer colors: Seafoam

 2. Mint Green & Butter Yellow